Fortnite’s login and game are down [Update: it’s back]

 — Fortnite (@FortniteGame) January 29, 2019

 Fortnite is currently down for many players.
-The Twitter account for the Epic Games’ title, now the most popular video game in the world, confirmed the problem, tweeting “We’re aware that players are experiencing issues when attempting to use Epic Games services.
+The Twitter account for the Epic Games title, now the most popular video game in the world, confirmed the problem, tweeting “We’re aware that players are experiencing issues when attempting to use Epic Games services.
 We’re currently working on a resolution and will keep you updated.

 We’re aware that players are experiencing issues when attempting to use Epic Games services.
 We’re currently working on a resolution and will keep you updated.